Come to Chicago and shatter your brain by writing a compiler for a new programming language!

 Compilers is often considered a capstone course for computer science majors.
-There is a reason for that--a compiler touches almost every topic of computer science ranging from mathematical theory to computer architecture.
+There is a reason for that--a compiler touches almost every topic of computer science ranging from theory to computer architecture.
 Writing a compiler is also an exercise in managing software complexity.
 Compilers have a lot of moving parts, involve unusual tools, are difficult to test, and are challenging to debug.
 You'll learn a lot by writing a compiler.
+Plus, you'll be able to brag about it later.

 This course is almost entirely project focused.
 A typical day might consist of an hour of discussion followed by 7-8 hours of coding.
 During coding, there is typically considerable group discussion about coding techniques, design tradeoffs, testing, and other related topics.

-Knowledge of Python programming basics is assumed.
-No background in compilers is required although awareness of common programming language concepts (e.g., type systems, functions, classes, scoping rules, etc.) is strongly advised.
+You might not think that you're ready to write a compiler, but if you've been coding for awhile and know the basics of Python, it's something that you could probably tackle.
+No prior background in compilers is required although awareness of common programming language concepts (e.g., type systems, functions, classes, scoping rules, etc.) is strongly advised.
 Some knowledge of regular expressions, computer architecture (machine instructions, memory, etc.), and prior use of a compiled language is also recommended.

 The course is structured around the goal of creating a small programming language (currently based on Go) and to have it compile to executable programs via LLVM.
 The code produced by your compiler will have performance comparable to programs written in C. You'll also see how to make a Just-In-Time (JIT) compiler.